arslanmusaddiq/1DT308-Introductory-Project/labs/3_iot_traffic_light.md

 We are running a development setup Mosquitto MQTT server on LNU CSCloud.
 Note, the information will be accessible by all your peers that are using the same server.

 - mqtt://iot-edu-lab.lnu.se, user=king,pass=arthur, port=1883

+Use the MQTT Explorer to visualise and connect to the MQTT-server.
+[MQTT Explorer](http://mqtt-explorer.com/)

 #### Optional.
 Run your own MQTT server with Docker